Loading

 Circa: Mid 20th century.

-Long narrow cloths worn around the chest leaving the shoulders bare.
-Indonesian ladies wore a kemben on formal occasions and as ritual dress, today it is replaced by the more modest Kebaya blouse.
-The three here were made for the Yogyakarta Kraton.
-Decorated with an elongated silk lozenge which is supposed to indicate the wearers’ (marital) status.
-These types of cloth also function as ceremonial textiles, used as gifts and sacrificial offerings.
+Kain Kemben are long narrow cloths worn around the chest leaving the shoulders bare, they were worn on special occasion and today it has been replaced by the more modest Kebaya blouse.
+These two examples came from the Yogyakarta Kraton, decorated with an elongated silk lozenge that is supposed to indicate the wearers’ (marital) status.
+Such cloths were also used as ceremonial textiles, to present gifts or make sacrificial offerings.

 Left: Yogyakarta.
 Ornamental design with stylized wings of the Garuda bird.
 Dyed in soga brown.
 Size: 240x50cm. circa 1940.
 Item no:132